TickTeam/guide-tt/ios_app/7_how_to_upload_attachment.md

 2. Tap the option menu in the upper-right hand corner.

-3. Select “Photo”, “Camera”, or “Record” to upload the relevant attachment to the task in TickTick.
+3. Select "Photo", "Camera", or "Record" to upload the relevant attachment to the task in TickTick.

 ![](attachment.png)